 Before you start working on your gun, gather all your tools and equipment that you’ll need for the work.

-This will save time later on and ensure you get over with the work much faster.
+This will save time later on and ensure you get done with the work much faster.
 At the same time, you won’t misplace anything during the cleaning as you’ll not have to leave your workbench.

 Clear the Work Space